-C. Types of emergencies and disasters covered by the Emergency Management and Disaster Preparedness Plan include but are not limited to:
+B. Types of emergencies and disasters covered by the Emergency Management and Disaster Preparedness Plan include but are not limited to:

-- Weather: Severe weather conditions may be sudden, unforeseen and occur before or after the National Weather Service Issues Severe Weather Watches and Warnings.
-Examples of weather emergencies are hurricanes, tornadoes, severe thunderstorms, floods, earthquakes and snow or ice storms. - Civil Disorders: Acts of civil disorder include: vandalism, disorderly demonstrations, psychopathic attacks, terrorism, sabotage, bomb threats, hostage situation, declaration of war and other acts of violence.

-Other disasters: Other types disasters presenting a threat to life, personal safety and property include fire, hazardous materials, gas leaks, toxicity contamination, transportation accidents, explosions, accidental deaths, equipment malfunctions, prolonged utility outage and rain derailment warranting the departure.
+- Weather: Severe weather conditions may be sudden, unforeseen and occur before or after the National Weather Service issues Severe Weather Watches and Warnings.
+Examples of weather emergencies are hurricanes, tornadoes, severe thunderstorms, floods, earthquakes and snow or ice storms. - Civil Disorders: Acts of civil disorder include: vandalism, disorderly demonstrations, psychopathic attacks, terrorism, sabotage, bomb threats, hostage situation, declaration of war and other acts of violence. - Other Disasters: Other types disasters presenting a threat to life, personal safety and property include fire, hazardous materials, gas leaks, toxicity contamination, transportation accidents, explosions, accidental deaths, equipment malfunctions, prolonged utility outage and train derailment

-D. Activation of the Plan
+C. Activation of the Plan

-In the case of a perceived college-level emergency the Office of Campus Security should be notified.
-The Chief of Campus Security must notify the President of the College or her successive designees in the order that appears below.
+In the case of a perceived college-level emergency the Office of Public Safety should be notified.
+The Chief of Public Safety must notify the President of the College or their successive designees in the order that appears below.
 The President or the designee reached will declare if a College-level state of emergency exists and activation of the Plan is in order.
 If a state of emergency is declared, the Campus Emergency Response Team (CERT) will be notified.
-The Chief of Security or the Emergency Coordinator will establish an Emergency Command Post and immediately begin contacting all members of CERT.
+The Chief of Public Safety or the Emergency Coordinator will establish an Emergency Command Post and immediately begin contacting all members of CERT.
 If conditions permit, all members of CERT are to report to the Centralized Emergency Command Center which is the Office of Information Technology, located in the basement of the Coleman Library.